-The spacecraft that will carry Alexander and his Russian commander Maxim Surayev with NASA astronaut Reid Wiseman is the trusty Soyuz.
-Their model is the Soyuz TMA-13M.
+The spacecraft that carried Alexander and his Russian commander Maxim Surayev with NASA astronaut Reid Wiseman is the trusty Soyuz.
+Their model was the Soyuz TMA-13M.

 The Soyuz TMA-13M mission patch was created by Dutch designer Luc van den Abeelen for Roscosmos, featuring a famous monument in the town of Baikonur near the launch site.
 A cosmonaut with open arms is floating over a blue Earth with a Soyuz launcher climbing towards the stars.
 The original statue is called ‘Weightlessness’, but locals call it ‘the fisherman’.